Dense periodic optimization for countable Markov shift via Aubry points: Aubry Set

 \section{Aubry Set}

 The Aubry set was already introduced in Definition~\ref{definition-aubry-set}.
-We provide below a list of the main properties of this set that remain unchanged regardless the non-compact scenario.
-Proofs may be found in Chapter~4 of~\cite{Gar:SPR17}.
+We provide below a list of the main properties of this set that remain unchanged regardless of the non-compact scenario.
+The proofs are presented below, adapting the arguments from~\cite[Chapter~4]{Gar:SPR17}.